GreyCorbel/admpwd-e-docs/AdmPwd.PS/Set-AdmPwdResetPasswordPermission.md

 ### -Identity
 Identification of container where to set the permission.
 Permissions are then inherited to computers within this container and subcontainers.
-  Identity can be either name or distinguishedName of the container
+Identity can be either name or distinguishedName of the container, or distinguishedName of computer object (so you can delegate the permission on individual computer objects)

 ```yaml
 Type: String